Toloka/docs/en/guide/concepts/advanced-features-attach.md

 1. The `texts` constant at the very beginning of the file stores all texts for each button.

     Each button has a name for accessing its properties.
-For example, in the <q>Monitoring items in businesses</q> template, the buttons are named `btn_ok`, `btn_no_obj`, and `btn_no_org`.
+For example, in the “Monitoring items in businesses” template, the buttons are named `btn_ok`, `btn_no_obj`, and `btn_no_org`.
 Remember the name of the button that you are adding new text to in the code.

-    For example, in the <q>Monitoring items in businesses</q> template, the texts for the `btn_ok` button are located in the following code block:
+    For example, in the “Monitoring items in businesses” template, the texts for the `btn_ok` button are located in the following code block:
     {% if locale == "en-com" %}
     ```
     var texts = {